Yeldaai/chat-plugin/README.md

     'shouldBeOpened': true | false // open the chat window by default on loading the page if set to true })
 ```
+Note : you can replace setupChat function by init if you want to wait for window.onload event.

 # Issues and Feature Requests
 If you have a bug report, feature request, or wish to contribute code, please [open an issue](https://github.com/Yeldaai/chat-plugin/issues).